vmware/container-service-extension/docs/CSE_INSTALL_PREREQUISITES.md

 # CSE Server Installation Prerequisites

 <a name="prerequisites"></a>
-## vCD Prerequisites
+## VCD Prerequisites

-There are several important requirements that must be fulfilled to install CSE successfully on vCD.
+There are several important requirements that must be fulfilled to install CSE successfully on VCD.

 * An org.
 * A VDC within the org, which